torch2424/live-stream-radio/README.md

 And then sit back, relax, and vibe to your awesome radio!
 Gifs and Music and be removed and added from the `radioFiles/` directory, in their respective directories.
 Be cautious removing while streaming however, as this could lead to errors while the video is encoding.

 P.S FFmpeg can be compiled and installed manually using [the additional scripts](./additionalScripts).
 However, it may literally take about 30-50 minutes if compiled on a raspberry pi 2.
+A built version of FFmpeg, its source, and its LICENSE is included in the project to improve install times, and avoid errors in FFmpeg installation.

 # Adding Content to the Stream